-When posting an order, you must tell your stockbroker the name of the listed company or the symbol of the stock to be bought or sold, the price you are willing to buy or sell a specific stock and lastly, the number of shares to be traded.
+When posting an order, you must tell your stockbroker the name of the listed company or the symbol of the stock to be bought or sold, the price at which you are willing to buy or sell a specific stock, and lastly, the number of shares to be traded.

 Choose BUY to purchase shares or SELL to dispose shares.

-Indicate the number of shares to trade—must be a whole number bigger than zero.
+Indicate the number of shares to trade – must be a whole number bigger than zero.
 All buying and selling orders are subject to a minimum number of shares as prescribed by the board lot table instituted by the PSE.
 Prices in the market may fluctuate according to the set intervals based on the price level of the shares.
-See the NEW PSE Board Lot Table.
+See the PSE Board Lot Table.

 Indicate the highest price you are willing to buy or lowest price you are willing to sell the stock to be bought or sold.
 Price may be specified or based on the market depending on the type of order you want to post.